-Through projects or studies, knowledge and skills in planning, management, design, integration, implementation or evaluation should be enhanced.
-The project or study should be appropriately focused so that a deliverable product can be achieved within the practicum period.
+Through projects, knowledge and skills in planning, management, design, integration, implementation, or evaluation is enhanced.
+The project should be appropriately focused so that deliverables can be achieved within the practicum period.

-Examples of areas for projects or studies include but are not limited to the following:
+Examples of areas for projects include but are not limited to the following: